SNHU-CS/CS-330/module03/mod3_tutorials.md

 The Z buffer is enabled and cleared in the `URender` function.
 The buffer needs to be cleared the same way that we clear the frame buffer, with function `glClear`.

-    // Enable z-depth.
+    // Enable Z-depth.
     glEnable(GL_DEPTH_TEST);

-    // Clear the frame and z buffers. glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
+    // Clear the frame and Z buffers. glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
     glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);